 Flatten the mixture into the tin using the back of a spoon and bake for 12–15 minutes or until light golden.
 Remove from the oven and allow to cool in the tin for 30 minutes

-For the filling, spread the cooled base with the jam
+Once cool, spread the cooled base with the jam and set aside

 200g of raspberry jam